Hooked Fisherman

 Premium price for a wool glove

-For serious cold-weather anglers: ice fishing, November striper fishing, or cold early-spring trout.
+The pick for serious cold-weather fishing: ice fishing, November striper season, or cold early-spring trout.
 Merino wool stays functional when wet and dries faster than synthetics.
-If you're spending 8 hours ice fishing at 20°F, this is the glove.
+Anglers spending long hours ice fishing at 20°F or below tend to land on this glove specifically.

 | Temperature | Recommended Glove | |------------|-------------------| | 45–60°F | Thin neoprene fingerless or HUK stretch glove | | 30–45°F | Glacier Glove Alaska Pro | | Below 30°F | Full-finger merino + hand warmers | | Ice fishing | Full-finger heavy glove + hand warmers in pockets |